 Las Vegas Paiute Golf Resort (Snow Mountain) • Las Vegas, NV • 11/13/16

 This won’t quite be a full review.
 I will just briefly talk about the GK Plays outing and current conditions, as well as include some great new photos of the course.

 I had the pleasure of playing all three Paiute courses back in 2013.
 You can read the original reviews here.
 I enjoyed everything about this place and I was more than happy to come back and play Snow Mountain, which was my favorite of the three courses here.

 I was in the first Greenskeeper.org group out at 9:07 and we enjoyed an ideally relaxed pace on a picture perfect day.
 Last time I was here, the wind was definitely a factor.
 It was a little breezy early on this time, but ultimately the wind died down and playing conditions were perfect.

 Speaking of perfect, the course conditions were incredible.
 It was basically immaculate on almost every level.
 The greens were fast and furious.
-Everything about this place was in tip-top shape, though they do have some coot issues around most of the water hazards.
+Everything about this place was in tip-top shape, though they did have some coot issues around most of the water hazards.
 Hopefully they can quell that as the winter season goes on.

 I’m not really sure what else to say other than I enjoyed myself as much (if not more) this time than on my first visit.
 This is one of my favorite courses in all of Southern Nevada, probably ranking behind Wolf Creek and Cascata (I haven’t played Shadow Creek yet).
 If you haven’t ventured out to Paiute yet, do yourself a favor and experience it.
-It is a truly special place thanks to the isolated setting and the wonderful collection of Pete Dye championship golf courses.
+It is a truly special place thanks to the isolated setting and the wonderful collection of three Pete Dye championship golf courses.